 Scores Of Homes Razed, One Dead In Australian Bushfires

-Sydney: Bushfires have razed hundreds of buildings across southeast Australia, authorities said Sunday, as they confirmed the first death from the disaster.

-Temperatures soared past 40C as a heatwave blanketed the state of Victoria, sparking dozens of blazes that ripped through more than 300,000 hectares (740,000 acres) combined.
+Temperatures soared past 40C as a heatwave blanketed the state of Victoria, sparking dozens of blazes that ripped through more than 740,000 acres combined.

 "And that means firefighters are able to start getting on top of some of the fires that we still have in our landscape."